flaneurette/Verify-USB-Stick/README.md

 Place the .bat files on a USB stick and double click it to create hashes/verify for all files.

-Use the `generate_hashes.bat` to scan the root and produce hashes.
+Use the `generate-hashes.bat` to scan the root and produce hashes.

 ## Recursive